 3. Wrong schema type for the content

-How to spot it: Read Google’s schema reference for your content type.
-If your @type doesn’t match the actual content, change it.
+How to spot it: read Google’s schema reference for your content type; if your @type doesn’t match the real content, change it.

-You have two <script type="application/ld+json"> blocks on the page — one says Article, another says BlogPosting, or two declare different @id.
-Google reads all blocks and warnings fire on inconsistencies.
+Two <script type="application/ld+json"> blocks on one page — one says Article, another BlogPosting, or they declare different @id.
+Google reads all blocks; inconsistencies fire warnings or errors.

 How to spot it: